Flights to & from

 your time in Ecuador is very limited or you are travelling to one of

-the remote rainforest resorts, flying may be your only realistic
+the remote rainforest resorts, domestic flights may be your only

 a heavy environmental cost

-so you might think about compensating for the carbon emissions
+so you might think about compensating with one of the various carbon

 carbon footprint in Ecuador.
 The whole issue of carbon